rong-hash/Zinix/README.md

 # Zinix

-## Reason for Zinix
+## What is Zinix
-All members' names contain a 'Z'
+A simple version of Linux

 ## Functionality
 1. Signal (Including User Defined Signals)